 11 Great Burgers in the Capital Region You Might Not Know About

-There is certainly no shortage of burger joints in the Albany area with Smashburger, BurgerFi, Burger 21, and many other burger-named places scattered throughout the region.
+There is certainly no shortage of burger joints in the Albany area with Smashburger, BurgerFi, Burger 21, Crave, and many other burger-centric places scattered throughout the region.

 And while it's easy to head to a familiar spot when your burger cravings hit, you will miss out on a number of other great eateries that offer a truly delicous and unique take on this classic American food.
 In fact, the following restaurants serve up such a wide array of succulent, burgerlicious options, your only problem will be choosing a favorite!

 Want to hear some great live music while enjoying a mouthwatering burger?
 Head to The Hollow Bar + Kitchen!
 It has one of the best live music scenes in Albany along with several fantastic burger options: the Surf and Turf Burger, pictured above, with grilled and butterflied shrimp and a house remoulade; The Hollow, with a fried egg and house habanero ketchup; and The Standard, for those looking for a more classic burger.

 The Hollow also has a Salmon Burger and a brand new vegan burger, The Beyond - a 100% vegan "Beyond Meat" plant-protein, soy-free, gluten-free burger.

 Lark Street is known for having great restaurants and shops.
 Next time you're on this historic Albany street and find yourself craving a burger stop by Lax on Lark.
 The Bacon Mac and Cheese Burger, pictured above, hits all the tastebud hot spots.
 They also have a Jack Daniels Burger with Jack Daniels sauce, and a Sriracha Burger, with jalapenos, bacon, and Sriracha aioli.